ChooZ-B/remote_robotics/README.md

     rosrun remote_robotics servo_hub <int device_number>

-`device_number` corresponds to pololu device that controls the servos are connected to.
+`device_number` corresponds to pololu device that controls the servos that are connected to it.

 **Services**
 * /set_abs_servo_motor